 This kind of symbolic culture clash was typical of 1960s cinema but in FIGURES IN A LANDSCAPE it takes on new meaning as these two lonely figures try to find shared shelter together in an unaccommodating world.
-Both men are desperate and bound by their nameless, faceless pursuers and a desire for freedom but what that means to them both is never made clear.
+Both men are desperate and bound together by their nameless, faceless pursuers and a desire for freedom but what that means to them both is never made clear.
 In the end we’re left wondering if freedom is ever a possibility for them or us.

 Both Shaw and McDowell are talented actors and they’re at their best here, playing two opposing forces that must find common ground and work together in an attempt to escape their tormentors.
 Rumor has it that Shaw and McDowell didn’t get along very well during filming but that’s to the audience’s advantage.
 There’s an uncomfortable tension in their back and forth exchanges that adds to the film’s intriguing premise and lends their budding friendship some weight.
 Besides the rich and rewarding performances of the film’s two stars, one of the movie’s most notable qualities is the unforgettable score by composer Richard Rodney Bennett (BILLY LIAR, FAR FROM THE MADDING CROWD, THE NANNY, EQUUS, etc.).
 The discordant soundscapes weave in and out of each frame and reverberate in your skull long after the closing credits roll.